Medicaid eligibility and enrollment in West Virginia

 ACA’s Medicaid eligibility expansion in West Virginia

 West Virginia’s leaders opted to expand Medicaid under the Affordable Care Act (ACA) starting on January 1, 2014.
-Under the expanded eligibility guidelines, adults age 19-64 are eligible for Medicaid with a household income up to 138% of the poverty level.
-For a single adult in 2023, that amounts to $20,120 in total annual income.
+Under the expanded eligibility guidelines, adults aged 19-64 are eligible for Medicaid with a household income up to 138% of the poverty level.
+For a single adult in 2025, that amounts to $21,597 in total annual income2 (Medicaid eligibility can also be determined based on current monthly income).

 Explore our other comprehensive guides to coverage in West Virginia